malapatiravi/Camera_3D_Fea_Tracking/README.md

 ## FP.2 Compute Lidar-based TTC
 Location: Lines 200 to 210 in  camFusion_student.cpp
 The code sorts the lidar points first using the sorting comprator.
-Once sorted the median  Lidar points details are used to claculate TTC.
+Once sorted the median  Lidar points details are used to claculate TTC, This avoids using the closest or farway Lidar points and calculating the TTC.
 TTC using lidar is calculated using the formula as follows TTC = d1*(1.0/frameRate/(d0-d1)
 ## FP.3 Associate Keypoint Correspondences with Bounding Boxes